-Since Tokyo was razed during the fire bombings of World War II, the small, traditional Japanese façades have almost entirely been replaced by a modern concrete jungle – there are hardly any buildings consisting of less than three storeys.
-Still, despite the frenetic pace of this cosmopolitan hub, there are still backstreets even in the heart of the city that can be eerily quiet and tranquil.
+Since Tokyo was razed during the fire bombings of World War II, the small, traditional Japanese façades have almost entirely been replaced by a modern concrete jungle.
+Still, despite the pace of this cosmopolitan hub, there are backstreets even in the heart of the city that can be quiet and tranquil.
 These areas provide charming accommodation.